majidniazkar/MLHydro/README.md

 Released under the MIT Licence — see `LICENSE`.
 You may use, modify and redistribute it, including commercially, provided the copyright notice is kept.

-If it contributes to a publication, please cite it. `CITATION.cff` carries the machine-readable metadata that GitHub and Zenodo read; fill in the author fields before your first push (see `PUBLISH.md`).
+If it contributes to a publication, please cite it:

-Cite as: Niazkar M. (2026). hydroml: a configuration-driven template for machine-learning hydrological modelling (Version 1.3.0) [software].
+Niazkar M. (2026). hydroml: a configuration-driven template for machine-learning hydrological modelling (Version 1.3.0) [software].
 Zenodo. https://doi.org/10.5281/zenodo.22895684

+`CITATION.cff` carries the same metadata in machine-readable form, which is what GitHub's "Cite this repository" button and reference managers read.

+Each GitHub release is archived by Zenodo under a version DOI; the DOI above is the concept DOI and always resolves to the newest version.

 ### Acknowledgement of tool use

-The refactor from the original notebook into this template was carried out with assistance from Claude (Anthropic).
+This template was developed with assistance from Claude (Anthropic).
 All research questions, data, modelling decisions and validation are the author's; the assistant is a tool and is not a contributor or author, per ICMJE and COPE guidance on AI in scholarly work.
 State this in your methods section if the target journal requires an AI-use